shayansadeghieh/neuronpedia/README.md

 | inference  | [support server] steering, activation testing, search via inference, topk, etc. a separate instance is required for each model you want to run inference on. | python / torch                        |
 | autointerp | [support server] auto-interp explanations and scoring, using eleutherAI's [delphi](https://github.com/EleutherAI/delphi) (formerly `sae-auto-interp`)        | python                                |

-### services are standalone apps
+### Services Are Standalone Apps

 by design, each service can be run independently as a standalone app. this is to enable extensibility and forkability.

-for example, if you like the neuronpedia webapp frontend but want to use a different API for inference, you can do that! just ensure your alternative inference server supports the `schema/openapi/inference-server.yaml` spec, and/or that you modify the neuronpedia calls to inference under `apps/webapp/lib/utils`.
+For example, if you like the Neuronpedia webapp frontend but want to use a different API for inference, you can do that!
+Just ensure your alternative inference server supports the `schema/openapi/inference-server.yaml` spec, and/or that you modify the Neuronpedia calls to inference under `apps/webapp/lib/utils`.

-### service-specific documentation
+### Service-Specific Documentation

 there are draft `README`s for each specific app/service under `apps/[service]`, but they are heavily WIP. you can also check out the `Dockerfile` under the same directory to build your own images.

-## openapi schema
+## OpenAPI Schema

 for services to communicate with each other in a typed and consistent way, we use openapi schemas. there are some exceptions - for example, streaming is not offically supported by the openapi spec. however, even in that case, we still try our best to define a schema and use it.